rauc/rauc-hawkbit-updater/README.md

 ----------

-The RAUC hawkBit updater is primarily meant to be used as a daemon, but it also allows you to do a one shot instantly checking and install new software.
+The RAUC hawkBit updater is primarily meant to be used as a daemon, but it also allows you to do a one-shot instantly checking and install new software.

-To quickly getting started with hawkBit server, follow [this](https://github.com/eclipse/hawkbit#getting-started) instruction.
+To quickly get started with hawkBit server, follow [this](https://github.com/eclipse/hawkbit#getting-started) instruction.